mpound/pdrtpy-nb/README.md

 PhotoDissociation Region Toolbox Python Notebooks
 *************************************************

-*Reliable astrophysics at everyday low, low prices!* &#174
+*Reliable astrophysics at everyday low, low prices!* &reg;

 These are Jupyter notebook examples of how to use [**pdrtpy**](https://pdrtpy.readthedocs.io>), an analysis package for photodissociation regions (PDRs).